Field Extraction from Forms with Unlabeled Data: Related Work

-\textbf{Form understanding} is a widely researched area.
+Form understanding is a widely researched area.
 Earlier work formulated the problem as an instance segmentation task.
 Chargrid~\cite{katti2018chargrid} encodes each page of form as a two-dimensional grid of characters, and extracts header and line items from forms using fully convolutional networks.
 Based on Chargrid,~\citet{denk2019bertgrid} propose BERTgrid which uses a grid of contextualized word embedding vectors to represent documents.
-These methods are limited in scenarios where the image resolution is not high enough such that the representation is hard to disambiguate structures in dense regions.
+These methods are limited in scenarios where the image resolution is not high enough leading to sub-optimal representation of ambiguous structures in dense regions.
 To mitigate the issue, later methods work on structure modeling. \citet{aggarwal2020form2seq} introduce Form2Seq to leverage relative spatial arrangement of structures via first conducting low-level element classification and then high-order grouping.
 DocStruct~\cite{wang2020docstruct} encodes the form structure as a graph-like hierarchy of text fragments and designs a hybrid fusion method to provide joint representation from multiple modalities.
 Benefiting from the recent advances of transformers~\cite{vaswani2017attention}, LayoutLM~\cite{xu2020layoutlm} learns text representation via modeling the interaction between text tokens and their locations in documents.

 There are dedicated methods focusing on field extraction.
-Some methods~\cite{chiticariu-etal-2013-rule, 6628593} extract information from document via registering templates in the system. \citet{palm2019attend} propose an Attend, Copy, Parse architecture to extract field values of invoices. ~\citet{majumder2020representation} present a metric learning framework that learns the representation of the value candidate based on its nearby words and matches the field-value pairs using a learned scoring function.
+Some methods~\cite{chiticariu-etal-2013-rule, 6628593} extract information from document via registering templates in the system. \citet{palm2019attend} propose an Attend, Copy, Parse architecture to extract field values of invoices. ~\citet{majumder2020representation} present a metric learning framework that learns the representation of the value candidate based on its nearby words and matches the field-value pairs using a learned scoring function. \citet{gao2021value} propose a general value extraction system for arbitrary queries and introduce a simple pretraining strategy to improve document understanding.
 Although existing approaches demonstrate promising results in different settings, they rely on large-scale annotated data for training.
-For example,~\citet{majumder2020representation} used more than 11,000 invoices in distinct templates for training.\\
+For example,~\citet{majumder2020representation} used more than 11,000 invoices in distinct templates for training.